kyzooghost/kyzooghost/README.md

 # Hi there 🤗

-I'm a software engineer with expertise in enterprise and blockchain domains.
+I'm a dev who loves to build 👷

 </br>

 ## About me

+- ⚙️ I have built production software in the blockchain and medical technology spaces
-- 💬 Ask me about **[Solidity](https://soliditylang.org/)** and blockchain technology
+- 💬 Ask me about **[Solidity](https://soliditylang.org/)**, **[Typescript](https://www.typescriptlang.org/)** and blockchain technology
 - 🔥 Driven by optimising software performance and security
-- 🌱 I’m currently learning more about [Rust](https://www.rust-lang.org/) and [AWS](https://aws.amazon.com/)
+- 🌱 I’m currently learning more about [Rust](https://www.rust-lang.org/)
-- 👨‍⚕️ Fun fact: I worked in healthcare in a past life
+- 👨‍⚕️ Fun fact: I was a doctor in a past life

 </br>

 ## 🔨 Languages, Tools & Tech

-**Enterprise:**
+**Languages:**
 - Typescript / Javascript
-- AWS (and Infrastructure-As-Code frameworks including Terraform and Serverless)
-- React / Angular
+- Solidity
 - C# / .NET
-- Node.js

-**Blockchain:**
-- Solidity
-- Subgraph
-- Foundry / Hardhat
-- ethers.js
+- Python

-**Personal:**
 - Rust
+- Bash

+**Cloud:**
+- AWS
+- Terraform, CDK, CloudFormation, Serverless Framework

+**Frameworks:**
+- Foundry, Hardhat
+- React, Next.js, Angular
-- Python
+- Subgraph, ethers.js

 <!--
 **kyzooghost/kyzooghost** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.